 I was challenged by Linziclip to show off some (non-existent) creativity by displaying their amazing range of clips in a variety of styles.

-Now, let me first start by saying these clips are so incredibly universal and versatile, unlike other hair clips they’re are no visable unsightly clips and they come in a variety of different sizes, can be used in many different ways and cater to every hair type.
+Now, let me first start by saying these clips are so incredibly universal and versatile, unlike other hair clips there are no visible unsightly clips and they come in a variety of different sizes, can be used in many different ways and cater to every hair type.